sebedard-creator/cellier-manager/README.md

 - Python 3.11 or newer
 - Node.js 20 or newer
 - Google Chrome on Windows for product enrichment
+- An Anthropic API key for Bromelier (optional)

 ## Android development